-How much does a Surgeon - Heart Transplant earn in the United States?
-The average Surgeon - Heart Transplant salary in the United States is $619,277 as of March 28, 2019, but the range typically falls between $400,105 and $749,300.
+How much does a Surgeon - Heart Transplant make in the United States?
+The average Surgeon - Heart Transplant salary in the United States is $620,354 as of April 27, 2019, but the range typically falls between $400,787 and $750,601.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives

 Salary.com's CompAnalyst platform offers: